TempMailAPI/Temp-Mail-API/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the SDKs.
+Feel free to open issues or submit pull requests to improve this repo.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.